matt-manes/databased/README.md

 based>
 </pre>
 The `customize` command can be used to generate a template file in the current directory that subclasses `DBManager`.<br>
-This allows for project specific modification/extension of available commands.
+This allows for project specific additional commands as well as modifications of available commands.